emarsden/pg-el/doc/src/about.md

 and MacOS.

-You may be interested in an alternative library [emacs-libpq](https://github.com/anse1/emacs-libpq) that enables access to PostgreSQL from Emacs by binding to the libpq library.
+You may be interested in an alternative library [emacs-libpq](https://github.com/anse1/emacs-libpq) that enables access to PostgreSQL from Emacs by binding to the libpq library (it's an Emacs module, which requires a C toolchain to build).